GitHubRulesOK/SumatraPDF-Plus/README.md

 A range of small coloured instruments :-)
 Some preset the settings colors and some act on selections.

-PicColo.hta now allows for mode 3 (the newest for SumatraPDF 3.6.1+)
+PicColo4.hta now allows for presets and uses SVG icons (the newest for SumatraPDF 3.6.1+)
 https://github.com/GitHubRulesOK/SumatraPDF-Plus/blob/master/PicColo.hta
 Works by select an area, press a key, and on pick a colour it is then highlighted etc.
 ![PicColo361 Image](https://github.com/GitHubRulesOK/SumatraPDF-Plus/blob/master/Plus/PicColo361.png)